 Acne and Acne Scar Treatment

-Bellafill revolutionizes acne scar treatment and is the only FDA approved filler for the treatment of acne scars.
+Bellafill has revolutionized the treatment of acne scars and is the only filler for the treatment of acne scars that is FDA approved.

-Bellafill, offering for those suffering from unsightly acne facial scars.
+Bellafill, offering relief and increased self esteem for those suffering from unsightly acne facial scars.

 - the only FDA approved filler for treatment of distensible acne scars (making them less visible)